 - the number of vehicles exceeding the 3 hour limit

-- they may receive a reminder notice on their vehicle, or a letter, explaining that they have parked in a short stay car park longer than expected
+- a reminder notice on the vehicle, or a letter, explaining that they have parked in a short stay car park longer than expected

 - North Ayrshire Council may introduce Automatic Number Plate Recognition (ANPR) cameras to monitor and gather data on those continually exceeding the 3 hour limit

 - North Ayrshire Council may consider an amendment to the car park Controlling Regulation Order to enable enforcement and subsequently the issuing of Penalty Charge Notices.

 Visit Parkopedia to find parking in North Ayrshire.

 Park and ride